 Marriage is a tie that binds two people together legally.
 Although people generally enter into marriage with high hopes for an enduring relationship, sometimes the relationship falters.
 While a legal separation or divorce can sever the legal tie between a couple, there are still many couples today who are married in name only or even estranged from each other.
 In my practice, I have seen the situation in which a person dies and long after the funeral the relatives were surprised to learn that the deceased was still married.
 The deceased had physically separated from his or her spouse years ago but a divorce was never obtained because of the time and expense involved, because of continued family ties or other extenuating circumstances.
 I have also seen the case where the marriage was essentially "over", the couple was contemplating divorce (or may have even begun the process), but one of the spouses died before a legal separation or divorce was obtained.

 Marriage profoundly affects inheritance rights.
 The law does not care if the couple had separated 15 years ago, were engaged in new relationships, had been living with someone else, and maybe even had children from another relationship.
-The only question that matters in the eyes of the law is: what was the deceased's marital status on the day he or she died -- married, legally separated or divorced?
+The only question that matters in the eyes of the law is: what was the deceased's marital status on the day he or she died – married (including domestic partnerships), legally separated or divorced?